 If you’re not heavily into networks and telecommunication systems, then you probably haven’t heard of the seven OSI layers.
-In fact, if you have heard of it then you’re probably thinking about baking, because cakes today are all about the layers.
-However, the seven OSI layers have nothing to do with cakes, but nonetheless this analogy can be useful to understand when talking about technology – we’ll get into this in more detail later.
+In fact, if you have heard of it then you’re probably thinking about baking, because cakes are all about layers.
+Although cakes have nothing to do with the seven OSI layers, the analogy is useful in better understanding how the model works.

 Layer 7: Application

-This is the part that users see – web browsers and software such as Skype, Outlook and games are all part of this application layer.
+Layer 7 is the topmost layer.
+The application layer is the part that users see.
+Things like web browsers and software such as Skype, Outlook and games are all part of this application layer.
 It’s the point in the seven layer stack where data starts its transmission (from the user’s interaction), and it’s the finishing point for receiving data once it has been processed through the stack.

 Put simply, this layer allows users to access network resources.